databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

         even 16MB or 8MB, for better parallelism towards tessellation and measure aggregation.
       - If size is set to -1, the file is loaded and returned as a single tile (not recommended).
       - If set to 0, the file is loaded and subdivided into tiles of size no greater than 64MB.

+    :code:`finalTableFqn`:
+      - Fully qualified name (Fqn) can be up to "catalog.schema.final_table_name" or can be "schema.final_table_name" or "final_table_name"; the current catalog and schema will be used if not provided.
+      - If provided, delta lake tables will be generated instead of keeping everything in ephemeral dataframes;
+        this can be much more performant as it benefits from materialized data per stage.
+      - :code:`deltaFileMB` (default 8) specifies the underlying file sizes to use in the delta lake table; smaller file sizes will drive more parallelism which can be really useful in compute heavy operations as found in spatial processing.
+      - :code:`finalTableFuse` (default "") specifies alternate location for the final stage table; this will be either tessellate (if :code:`stopAtTessellate` is true) or combine or interpolate (if :code:`kRingInterpolate` is > 0).
+      - :code:`keepInterimTables` (default false) specifies whether to delete interim DeltaLake tables generated.